-Hepatitis B and hepatitis C infections cause irritation and swelling of the liver.
+Hepatitis B and hepatitis C infections cause irritation (inflammation) and swelling of the liver.
 You should take steps to prevent catching or spreading these viruses since these infections can cause chronic liver disease.

 All children should get the hepatitis B vaccine.